JoshBarrios/DeepBLU-Z/README.md

 Created in Python 3.6

-Run "pip install -r requirements.txt" to get started
+Run "pip3 install -r requirements.txt" to get started

 To train a new model, try "python3 main.py -m train --save 'PATH_TO_SAVE_MODEL_HERE'